US court holds Sudan liable for terrorism punitive damages

 But Sudan may not have much appetite for new legal proceedings that can drag on for several more years.

 Officials in Khartoum have been seeking a settlement with the victims outside the court for much lesser amounts.
-Its unclear what progress was made on this front.
+It is unclear what progress was made on this front.

 The precarious economic situation of Sudan after the ouster of president Omer Hassan al-Bashir & particularly in light of the Covid-19 pandemic may act as a catalyst for the plaintiffs to agree to a settlement.

-However the cash strapped nation will still need to figure out a way to come with hundreds of millions of dollars to settle the case with the victims.
+However, the cash strapped nation will still need to figure out a way to come with hundreds of millions of dollars to settle the case with the victims.

 The US administration made it clear that Sudan must settle all terrorism-related claims to get off the list of states that sponsor terrorism.